 Attending the Italian F1 Grand Prix

 Our next Italian trip takes us first to the Italian Grand Prix, at Monza then over to Lido de Jessolo where we visit Venice and then up and round the coast to Croatia via Slovenia.
 We start of here with a quick guide to attending the Italian Grand Prix.
-This would be our second visit to the Italian F1 Grand Prix with the first visit being part of another Italian adventure.
-You can read all about that here.
+This would be our second visit to the Italian F1 Grand Prix.

 How did we get to Monza?

-This time we travelled down from home in our Camper van Bob and the journey, as before, would take us down through France, Switzerland and then into Italy.
+This time we travelled down from home in our Camper van Bob and the journey, as before, would take us across the channel on the Ferry, down through France, Switzerland and then into Italy.
 We left home around 5pm on the Wednesday night and arrived at the campsite in Monza just after lunchtime on the Thursday.

 We travelled from the UK via the Dover Calais ferry and caught a ferry around 1.30am on the Thursday morning.
 We shared the driving so that it wasn’t too gruelling but the aim is to get to the campsite as quickly as possible.